 A Plan of Management is a document required by legislation, Local Government Act 1993, for all Council owned Community Land.
-The Plan describes and identifies each of the various categories of community land: natural; sportsgrounds; general community use and culturally significant, and what is and is not a permisable use for this land.
+The Plan describes and identifies each of the various categories of community land: natural; sportsgrounds; general community use and culturally significant, and what is and is not a permissible use for this land.

 Much of the information within this Plan is intended to provide a high level planning controls and opportunities framework as required by the legislation.
-However, in developing the Plan the need for other strategy and policy documents has become evident and the objectives, actions and performance targets within each of the community land categories have identified the development of specific startegy documents where necessary.
+However, in developing the Plan the need for other strategy and policy documents has become evident and the objectives, actions and performance targets within each of the community land categories have identified the development of specific strategy documents where necessary.
 The main findings of the Plan are:

-- There are over 150 public open space areas within Rockdale City Council; - This totals approximately 370 hectares of publicly accessible open space, of which: - I 5.52 hectares are classified as natural areas bushland; - o 35.1 hectares are classified as natural areas wetland and water course; - o 40.3 hectares are classified as sportsgrounds; - o 157.2 hectares are classified as general community use; and - 40.9 hectares are classified as culturally significant. - Many of these public open spaces are less than 0.1 of a hectare or less than 1000 metres square in size, however these numerous small parks are just as important as the dozen or so large parks within the LGA; - There are a variety of public and commercial sports, health and fitness facilities and play areas in and around the City.
+- There are over 150 public open space areas within the former Rockdale LGACity Council now Bayside; - This totals approximately 370 hectares of publicly accessible open space, of which: - o 16.15 hectares are classified as natural areas bushland; - 35.1 hectares are classified as natural areas wetland, excluding the area of the water course: - o 40.3 hectares are classified as sportsground; - o 157.2 hectares are classified as general community use; and - o 40.9 hectares are classified as culturally significant. - There is approximately 80.35 hectares that is classified as natural area foreshore that is not covered in this plan of management. - Many of these public open spaces are less than 0.1 of a hectare or less than 1000 metres square in size, however these numerous small parks are just as important as the dozen or so large parks within the LGA; - There are a variety of public and commercial sports, health and fitness facilities and play areas in and around the City.